 The exposure assessment estimates the likelihood that susceptible animals in Australia will be exposed to RABV via an imported dog or cat.
 It considers the exposure groups most likely to be affected as well as the possible pathways by which exposure of these groups could occur.
-For RABV, the exposure group is all mammals (including humans, wildlife and feral mammals).
+For RABV, Department of Agriculture, Fisheries and Forestry the exposure group is all mammals (including humans, wildlife and feral mammals).
 The most likely exposure pathway is via direct contact.
 This is based on the experience in other countries with incursions associated with the importation of dogs and cats.
 In these cases, animals in direct contact with the index case were exposed to, and in some cases infected with RABV.